Doing Hera’s Work on “Hercules”

 4. Borges, 1932.

 5. 杜甫 (Du Fu), 《和裴迪登新津寺寄王侍郎》 (A Companion Piece to Pei Di’s “Climbing Xinjin Temple, Sent to Vice-Director Wang”), 3–4, 760.
-I found the original after a great deal of searching, and it turns out this was just one couplet of a longer work and most translations I found have “gather” rather than “echo”, as I heard it from some Cal prof’s lecture.
+I found the original after a great deal of searching, and it turns out this was just one couplet of a longer work.
+Most translations I found have “gather” rather than “echo”, as I heard it in some Cal prof’s lecture.

 6. Looking at this now, the spatial relations need some work….